aosabook/500lines/cluster/CHAPTER.rst

 The request role manages a request to the distributed state machine.
 The role class simply sends ``Invoke`` messages to the local replica until it receives a corresponding ``Invoked``.
+See the "Replica" section, above, for this role's communication diagram.

 {{{ code_block cluster.py 'class Request'
 .. code-block:: python